humdrum-tools/humdrum-documentation/guide/ch28/index.md

 In this chapter we introduce three pre-defined representations pertaining to musical dynamics.
-One representation (\*\*dyn) represents dynamic markings as they appear visually in a printed score.
-A second representation (\*\*dynam) represents a rationalized interpretation of the notated dynamic markings in a score.
-A third scheme (\*\*dB) represents continuous dynamic levels in decibels.
+One representation (<span class="rep">dyn</span>) represents dynamic markings as they appear visually in a printed score.
+A second representation (<span class="rep">dynam</span>) represents a rationalized interpretation of the notated dynamic markings in a score.
+A third scheme (<span class="rep">dB</span>) represents continuous dynamic levels in decibels.